serhatarslan-hub/HomaL4Protocol-ns-3/README.md

 DOI:https://doi-org.stanford.idm.oclc.org/10.1145/3230543.3230564

 This implementation is created after a series of meetings with the protocol creators and maintained as an ns-3 implementation of the protocol.
-It has not yet undergone extensive validation by the Homa creators.
+It has not yet undergone extensive validation by the Homa creators and there are couple of missing features which are listed in the "Issues" tab of this repository.
-If you encounter any bugs or a performance issues, please reach out to us.
+Hence, bugs or performance issues may exist.
-The IPv6 compatibility of the protocol is left for future work.
+If you encounter any, please reach out to us.

 If you decide to use this artifact on your work, please cite it as the following: